pyralog/pyralog/blog/3-distributed-coordinators.md

 For DLog's exactly-once semantics, duplicate IDs break correctness.

-## The Solution: Snowflake + Sparse Append Counter
+## The Solution: Snowflake + Obelisk Sequencer

-Combine Snowflake IDs with our Sparse Append Counter (from the previous post):
+Combine Snowflake IDs with our Obelisk Sequencer (from the previous post):

 ```rust
 pub struct SnowflakeGenerator {